Arquo/cal/README.md

-an amazing calculator you wont use it
+an amazing calculator you wont use

 ![alt text](1710561670361.jpg)